The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 5. Take a Boat Tour to the Impressive Capri Island

-A little south of Naples lays the beautiful Sorrento peninsula, with a charming town of the same name.
+A little south of Naples lies the beautiful Sorrento peninsula, with a charming town of the same name.
 Stroll through the narrow streets of Sorrento, stop by one of the many small workshops, or simply indulge in the view of the imposing cliffs emerging from the turquoise Tyrrhenian Sea.

 In the many bays on the Sorrento Peninsula, you can also explore lovely small beaches, where you can relax and enjoy without dealing with the big crowds.